 If, for any reason, you wish to start the engine without moving vehicle (to warm up engine for instance) while keeping the vehicle in the manually leveled position, place selector switch in any position except OFF.
 When ignition switch is turned to the OFF position, reset the Level Low selector switch to the OFF position.

-PARKING BRAKES CONTROL VALVE (8)
+Ø PARKING BRAKES CONTROL VALVE

 Spring-loaded parking brakes are applied by pulling up the control valve knob and protector assembly.
 Lift the safety cover and push down to release brakes.
-Refer to "Emergency and Parking Brakes" in "Emergency Features And Safety Equipment" chapter 6.
+Refer to "SAFETY FEATURES AND EQUIPMENT" chapter.